How to export or move fish for human consumption from the UK.

 Prior notification form

-If you’re landing in an EU member state or NI with:
+If you’re landing in an EU member state or Northern Ireland with:

 - exempt fisheries products (PDF) only, you need to fill in a prior notification for exempt fisheries product form